tateogiuseppe/bootstrap-multiselect/README.md

 ## Demos

-A demo of different configurations can be found [here](http://davidstutz.github.com/bootstrap-multiselect/).
+A demo of the bootstrap 3 version can be found [here](http://davidstutz.github.com/bootstrap-multiselect/).

 **Note**: The demo page is based on JQuery 2 - so for IE 6,7 and 8 the plugin will not work properly, see compatibility below.